Vr6R32/mb-project/README.md

 MotoBudzet is a comprehensive web portal designed for creating and managing automotive advertisements with ease.
 Engineered with a robust backend built on Java 17 and Spring Boot, the platform ensures reliable and efficient performance.

 Data persistence is elegantly handled by PostgreSQL, coupled with Hibernate for object-relational mapping the application has been meticulously designed with special attention to reducing SQL queries to the database, particularly addressing the N+1 query issue.
 This optimization ensures efficient data retrieval and significantly improves the performance of the application by minimizing unnecessary database load making interactions with the database seamless and swift.

+Application enhances its robust architecture through the integration of a reverse proxy server using Nginx.
+This setup significantly bolsters security by ensuring that internal services are not directly exposed to the external network.
+In addition, the server is integrated with Cloudflare's DNS services, which provides an additional layer of protection.
+By leveraging Cloudflare, the server's IP address is not publicly disclosed, further shielding it from potential external threats.
+This combination of a reverse proxy and Cloudflare DNS significantly strengthens the platform's security measures, offering robust protection against external threats.
+This ensures a secure and dependable environment for users and their data, safeguarding both against unauthorized access and potential internet vulnerabilities.

 The application's backend is complemented with a user-friendly frontend, utilizing HTML5, CSS3, and JavaScript to deliver a responsive and engaging user experience.
 Every aspect of MotoBudzet is crafted to streamline the